 Not only will such in-kind contributions decrease your program's direct expenditures, but they can be considered as matching funds for programs and grants that require a local contribution.

-Building Community Partnerships to Support Afterschool Programs One of the greatest strengths of afterschool programs and initiatives is their ability to engage the support and involvement of a variety partners.
 The Afterschool Alliance has created and identified resources to guide you through the process of identifying, engaging and maintaining relationships with partners.